OguzPastirmaci/oci-kuberay/README.md

 Make sure to change the `key_file` to the location of the private key.

 4 - Run the following commands to setup the access info for the Kubernetes cluster.
-You will need to run this commands only once.

 ```
 mkdir -p $HOME/.kube